wlilley93/cpr/README.md

 2	Dealing with a case justly and at proportionate cost includes, so far as is practicable;

-  a ensuring that the parties are on an equal footing;
+  a. ensuring that the parties are on an equal footing;

-  b	saving expense;
+  b.	saving expense;

-  c	dealing with the case in ways which are proportionate –
+  c.	dealing with the case in ways which are proportionate –

-   i	to the amount of money involved;
+   i.	to the amount of money involved;

-   ii	to the importance of the case;
+   ii.	to the importance of the case;

-   iii	to the complexity of the issues; and
+   iii.	to the complexity of the issues; and

-   iv to the financial position of each party;
+   iv. to the financial position of each party;

-  d	ensuring that it is dealt with expeditiously and fairly;
+  d.	ensuring that it is dealt with expeditiously and fairly;

-  e	allotting to it an appropriate share of the court’s resources, while taking into account the need to allot resources to other cases; and
+  e.	allotting to it an appropriate share of the court’s resources, while taking into account the need to allot resources to other cases; and

-  f	enforcing compliance with rules, practice directions and orders.
+  f.	enforcing compliance with rules, practice directions and orders.